 - F10 – Used to enter BIOS set-up when the computer is booting, this key is indispensable to anyone who’s looking to fix a seriously damaged computer or is hoping to create a split partition or install a new operating system on their machine.

-- F11 – Allows you to enter full-screen mode on most modern browsers and many other programmes.
-So don’t worry if the X in the top right corner suddenly disappears, you can still use this key to return to safety whenever you want!
+- F11 – Allows you to enter full-screen mode on most modern browsers and many other programs.
+So don’t worry if the X in the top right corner suddenly disappears; you can still use this key to return to safety whenever you want!

 - F12 – Used both alone and in conjunction with other keys for a vast array of functions in Microsoft Word, such as opening, printing, or saving a document.

 This is a long way from the full list of potential uses you can get out of the function keys.
 If you’re really confident, you can even map out your own uses for them.

 Most new programs you see nowadays will also include a guide that lays out what keys can be used for.
 From speeding up your work tasks to improving your gaming performance, the function keys are just as important as many of the other keys on a keyboard!

 That’s all there is to it.
 A detailed explanation of the number of keys on a computer keyboard.